Domains

 Domain Name FAQs

-Domain name disputes can seem complicated to anyone that has never raised one before.
+Domain name disputes can seem complicated when faced with one for the first time.
 Below we answer the most common questions businesses and individuals ask about resolving domain conflicts and protecting brand identity online.

 What is a domain name dispute?

-It arises when two parties claim rights to the same or similar domain, usually because it matches a trade mark or includes a trade mark of an aggrieved party.
+A domain dispute arises when two parties claim rights to the same or similar domain, usually because it matches a trade mark or includes a trade mark that an aggrieved party has rights to.

 What is cybersquatting?

-Cybersquatting is when someone registers a domain name in bad faith, often for the sole purpose of selling it back to the rightful brand owner at an inflated price.
-Other purposes could be diverting customers or running paid ads to generate an income stream.
+Cybersquatting is when someone registers a domain name in bad faith, often for the sole purpose of offering it back to the rightful brand owner at an inflated price.
+Other purposes for cybersquatting could be to deceitfully divert customers for monetary gain or to purposely create a site that pretends to be a genuine branded site for eliciting customer information or other sensitive data (also known as ‘phishing’).

 Can I protect my brand in domain names?